carlocastoldi/qupath-extension-braian/README.md

 ## Features

-This extension helps you managing multiple QuPath projects with the same parameters.
+This extension helps you manage multiple QuPath projects ensuring consistency.
+In particular, it is designed to perform batch analysis across many QuPath projects in an automated manner.
+Typically, in whole-brain datasets, one brain = one QuPath project and BraiAn makes sure the exact same analysis parameters are consistently applied across different projects.
 It was first developed to work with [ABBA](https://go.epfl.ch/abba), but can be used for other purposes as well.
-Its core idea is to move _outside_ of scripts' code the input parameters used to analyse multiple QP projects of the same cohort/experiment.
-This allows to have a reproducible configuration that can be shared, backed up and ran after long periods of time.
+Its core idea is to move the input parameters used to analyse multiple QuPath projects of the same cohort/experiment _outside_ of scripts' code.
+This allows having a reproducible configuration that can be shared, backed up and ran after long periods of time.

 The extensions exposes a proper library [API](https://carlocastoldi.github.io/qupath-extension-braian/docs/) and, among all, it allows to:
 - work with image channel histograms, thanks to `ChannelHistogram.class`